 Change image with a named range + INDEX/MATCH + linked picture

-We’ll start the first example with a list of countries in Column A and their relevant flags in Column B.
+The example data contains a list of countries in Column A and their relevant flags in Column B.

-Next, we’ll create a named range by selecting Formulas -> Define Name.
+Next, we’ll create a named range by selecting Formulas -> Define Name from the ribbon.

-In the New Name window create a new named range called “CountryLookup”.
+In the New Name dialog box, create a new named range called CountryLookup.

 In this formula: